-It is undeniable that a family of five who’s constantly on the go to various activities, sporting events, and weekend getaways would benefit from a larger vehicle.
-But what if you don’t need all of that excess space?
-In his story “The Real Reason Ford Is Phasing Out Its Sedans,” Dan Neil of the Wall Street Journal cited a 2017 study performed by the University of Michigan that revealed 68.9% of light-truck owners used their vehicle primarily for transportation, while 65.4% used theirs for commuting.1 Does it really make sense to drive larger vehicles with lesser fuel economy if you don’t have to?
-Ford seems to think so.
+Sure, an active family of five might enjoy a larger vehicle, but what if you don’t need that excess space?
+In his story “The Real Reason Ford Is Phasing Out Its Sedans,” Dan Neil of the Wall Street Journal cited a study from 2017 that revealed 68.9% of light-truck owners used their vehicle primarily for transportation.
+That might make sense for Ford, but does it really make sense to only drive larger vehicles with lower fuel economy scores when you don’t actually need to?